zl45683968/zl45683968.github.io/README.md

 > from the youngon development department

 ### Features
-- Responsive.
+- Simple.
-- Syntax Highlight
+- The theme of black
 - Most optimized theme for tech blog.
 - Lightweight with minimum stylesheet.
 - Easy to customize.